JackyC99/Final-Project/README.md

 Its a very easy code where the hard part comes from coding within ren.py.
 As some aspect are different compare to coding with normal python.
 It was a fun project, I did learn hoe to make a game using ren.py.
+However, I didn't get the chance to add random events that can occur at random.
+I added a shop system as planned but there is no use for it compare to what  wanted.

 Credit for the images used in the project